The Season of Epiphany

 The season opens with one of the most iconic stories in Scripture: the visit of the Magi

-These wise travelers from the East follow a star to find the Christ child, offering gifts of gold, frankincense, and myrrh — symbols of His kingship, divinity, and future suffering.
+These wise travellers from the East follow a star to find the Christ child, offering gifts of gold, frankincense, and myrrh — symbols of His kingship, divinity, and future suffering.

 These moments are not random.
-They are the first flashes of recognition — the world beginning to understand who Jesus truly is.
+They are the first flashes of recognition — as the world begins to understand who Jesus truly is.

 The Spiritual Tone of Epiphany